Tejalsjsu/DeepGradientCompression/README.md

   0.2	          | 0.9452	 | 0.1918  |
   0.1	          | 0.2385	 | 2.2694  |
   0 (Send None) |	0.1386	 | 2.2822  |

+ The Library –

+DeepGradientCompression optimizer wraps around tf.train.optimizer, which is the base class for optimizers.
+It overrides methods compute_gradients and apply_gradients.
+**compute_gradients** – gradients are computed using this method.
+It returns a list of (gradient, variable) pairs where "gradient" is the gradient for "variable".
+Note that "gradient" can be a Tensor, an IndexedSlices, or None if there is no gradient for the given variable.
+In this case the gradient would be an IndexedSlices object.

+**apply_gradients** - Apply gradients to variables.
+This is the second part of minimize().
+It returns an Operation that applies gradients.

+How it can be used-

+1. The optimizer file can be downloaded and added to the source code directory.
+2. Import the class in the model file.
+The model should be using Horovod distributed optimizer.
+3. Create an optimizer object and wrap it around it and call compute_gradients method.
+4. Call Sparse to dense method to convert the tensors to dense
+5. Call apply gradients

+*Use Cases –*

+The optimizer could be used with any model using an optimizer.
+For example, I used the optimizer with BERT and MNIST.
+I am working integrating it with Resnet.

+*Further steps-*

+1. *Optimizing Thresholding *I am going through a couple of research papers that suggest optimal way of finding threshold.
+I am trying to implement e sampling to reduce top-k selection time.
+Where I plan to sample only 0.1% to 1% of the gradients and perform top-k selection on the samples to estimate the threshold for the entire population.
+If the number of gradients exceeding the threshold is far more than expected, a precise threshold is calculated from the already-selected gradients.
+Hierarchically calculating the threshold significantly reduces top-k selection time.
+This would reduce the overall training time and still help maintain the accuracy.
+2. Conduct experiments on BERT pre training 32 nodes.